 Want to know what are pool balls made of?
 Then all you have to do is head over to our site.
-We can answer almost any question you have on pool.
-Visit us
+We can answer almost any question you have about the pool.

 It’s common for us to wonder what are pool balls made of, well today we will be explaining that with a little history on pool/billiard balls.
-The world of pool/billiard games goes way back and is not new or just made games, these games were playing from in the 15th century known in those times as Lawn games.
-As is expected a various amount of materials was used to make the pool/billiard balls from those time until now.
+The world of pool/billiard games goes way back and is not new or just made games, these games were played from the 15th century and are known in those times as Lawn games.
+As is expected various amount of materials was used to make the pool/billiard balls from those time until now.

 What Are Pool Balls Made Of?

 Over the centuries pool balls have been made with many different materials like ivory, wood, clay, and ceramic, but the most common and popular materials in our today’s day are a special type of plastic called Phenolic Resin or Bakelite.
 There is a company in Belgium that manufactures over 80% of pool/billiard balls for the world’s markets, to my knowledge they have perfected the best so far in the field of billiards/pool balls.